A Comprehensive Benchmark for COVID-19 Predictive Modeling Using Electronic Health Records in Intensive Care: Introduction

-\begin{itemize} \item \textbf{How to adapt traditional prediction tasks for COVID-19 patients in intensive care units}.
-Existing COVID-19 risk and LOS prediction works simply follow the same task settings in previous EHR data-mining works.
-For risk or mortality prediction models, they only output the predicted risk score at the last timestep of the available EHR sequences\cite{yan2020interpretable, gao2022medml}.
-However, for high-risk COVID-19 patients (especially the ICU patients), patients' status at the last timestep is already highly dangerous and it may be too late to conduct life-saving treatments even if the model gives the alarm.
-On the other hand, the LOS prediction task is often formulated as a regression task\cite{harutyunyan2019multitask}.
-The model will output the predicted remaining LOS at each timestep.
-This setting produces an apparent issue: high-risk patients and low-risk patients may have the same LOS value since previous benchmarking works defined both deaths and leaving ICU as the end of the stay.
-Though the model can learn the non-linearity and map these statuses in separate locations in the latent embedding space, it may be difficult for clinicians to tell the difference when applied in clinical usage.
-Therefore, both tasks need to be adapted to accommodate the COVID-19 intensive care settings.
+Another concern lies in the fact that current COVID-19 prediction works largely mirror the task settings of previous EHR data-mining endeavors.
+Risk or mortality prediction models, for instance, typically output the predicted risk score at the final timestep of available EHR sequences\cite{yan2020interpretable, gao2022medml}.
+This methodology can be problematic as it may be too late to initiate life-saving treatments for high-risk COVID-19 patients (especially ICU patients) by the time their status at the last timestep is identified as critical~\cite{rand2022early,reyna2019early}.
+Simultaneously, the length-of-stay (LOS) prediction task is commonly formulated as a regression task\cite{harutyunyan2019multitask}, with the model outputting the predicted remaining LOS at each timestep.
+This approach presents a notable issue where high-risk and low-risk patients may exhibit the same LOS value, as both death and ICU discharge are defined as the end of the stay in previous benchmarking works~\cite{harutyunyan2019multitask,ma2020covidcare,gao2020dr,yeche2021hirid,purushotham2018benchmarking}.
+Although the model can theoretically learn non-linearity and map these statuses to distinct locations in the latent embedding space, the practical application may prove challenging for clinicians.
+Adaptations are thus required for both tasks to cater to the unique intensive care setting associated with COVID-19.
+Consequently, it is imperative to compare existing deep learning and machine learning models using more clinically practical prediction tasks, identical publicly available data, and consistent evaluation settings.

-\item \textbf{How to choose the best model among various options of predictive models}.
-Though existing works achieve great prediction performances on specific datasets, other researchers or clinicians may find it difficult to apply the state-of-the-art prediction models to their new data.
-Should we use deep learning models or traditional machine learning models?
-What are the differences in terms of prediction performances among all these models?
-This is mostly because of the lack of fair comparison for existing models.
-It's difficult to select the appropriate model for new data since re-implementing all existing models on new data is expensive.
-Furthermore, most COVID-19 EHR datasets used in existing works are not publicly available due to privacy issues, which makes it more difficult to reproduce the results and make further improvements. \end{itemize}

-Based on the above challenges, in this work, we propose a comprehensive benchmark for COVID-19 predictive modeling with EHR data in intensive care.
-The proposed pipeline of this benchmark is shown in Fig.~\ref{fig:pipeline}.